mjw56/gh-search/README.md

 # gh-search

-A simply utility to search GitHub API
+A simple utility to search GitHub API

 ## Install